mParticle/docs/src/pages/developers/partners/firehose/index.md

 To get started creating your `MessageProcessor`, if you're using the [sample project](https://github.com/mParticle/lambda-extension-sample), open and edit `SampleExtension.java`.
 Otherwise, create a class that extends `com.mparticle.sdk.MessageProcessor`.

+All response messages must contain an `id` element, which contains a guid, and can be the same id sent in the request.

 ## Module Registration